Review information about the newly implemented Pay-for-Performance Program.

 Care plan oversight services are not covered by MHCP.

 Preventive Health Services: A health service provided to a patient to avoid or minimize the occurrence or recurrence of illness, infection, disability, or other health condition.
-Preventive health services are covered if the service:
+Follow CPT guidelines for billing preventive health services.

 The following services are not covered as a preventive service: